The Social Insurance Fund

 - resources of the Demographic Reserve Fund,

-- payments from Open Pension Funds as a result of the insured person reaching an age lower by 10 years than the statutory retirement age.
+- payments from Open Pension Funds obtained when the insured person has less than 10 years to the normal retirement age.

-With the consent of the minister in charge of public finance FUS may take out loans.
+With the consent of the minister in charge of public finance FUS may also take out loans.

 The following funds are distinguished within FUS:

 - old-age pension fund, which is intended to finance:

-- old-age pensions – based on contributions credited to the main account in ZUS,
+- old-age pensions – based on contributions credited to the insured person’s account in ZUS,

 - funded pensions – based on contributions credited to the sub-account in ZUS,

 - disability pension fund, which is intended to finance:

-- disability pensions, training pensions, survivor’s pensions, supplements to survivor’s pensions for double orphans, nursing supplements,
+- supplements to survivors’ pensions for double orphans,

-- old-age pensions awarded ex officio in place of disability pensions,
+- old-age pensions awarded by ZUS ex oﬃcio in place of disability pensions,

 - funeral grants,